pollfish/docs/terms/researcher.md

 **9. PRIVACY - POLLFISH AND THE EU-US PRIVACY SHIELD/SWISS-U.S. PRIVACY SHIELD**

-Pollfish complies with the EU-U.S. Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+Although the EU-U.S. Privacy Shield Framework is no longer a valid mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States, Pollfish continues to comply with the EU-U.S. Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
 Pollfish has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this PART B of this Agreement (Privacy Policy) and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

 Pollfish&#39;s participation in the Privacy Shield applies to all personal data that is subject to the Pollfish Privacy Statement and is received from the European Union, European Economic Area, and Switzerland.
 Pollfish will comply with the Privacy Shield Principles in respect of such personal data.
 Pollfish is also affirmatively committed to comply with the Swiss – U.S. Privacy Shield Framework.